Transcendental Meditation vs Mindfulness: Practical Differences, Benefits, and Fit

 “Is TM automatically better than mindfulness?”
 No. Current evidence does not show that one method universally outperforms the other for every person, goal, and context.

 Another myth says mindfulness means emptying the mind.
 It does not.
-Mindfulness asks you to notice the breath returning after distraction, the thought that appeared, or the emotion already in the body.
-The return is the practice.
+Mindfulness asks you to notice the breath, the thought that just arrived, or the emotion already moving through the body.
+One pattern we notice with beginners is that the return can feel too ordinary to count, but that return is the training.

 TM is also not about forcing thoughtlessness.
 The mantra acts as a gentle mental vehicle, not a tool for fighting every thought that appears.